 As he led the group of chasers – overtaking several cars

-With the jolly sounds of tinkling from his bell.
+With the jolly sound of tinkling from his bell.

-But fast the town boys pedaled up the Coogee Bay Road slope
+But fast the town boys pedalled up the Coogee Bay Road slope

 Where the eager watchers gathered on each side